Prerequisites

 If you don’t have credentials yet:- Sign in to Gloo AI Studio

-- Go to API Credentials in the sidebar (or open it directly)
+- Go to API Keys in the sidebar (or open it directly)

 - Click Create New Key — copy both the Client ID and Client Secret